Eukaryote hybrid genome: Stabilization

 Given time, genetic drift will eventually stochastically fix blocks derived from the two parent species in finite isolated hybrid populations.
 Selection against incompatibility loci may accelerate the process of fixation of parental alleles as hybrids that possess alleles that are less likely to cause incompatibility will have higher fitness and favourable alleles will spread in the population.
 Fixation of recessive weakly deleterious alleles in the parent taxa may, however, also result in hybrids retaining both parental alleles: because hybrids with haplotypes from both parents are not homozygous for any weakly deleterious alleles, they have higher fitness than hybrids with only one parental haplotype.
 This associative overdominance, may slow down the process of fixation of parental alleles through favouring retention of both parental haplotypes.
 The effect of associative overdominance is strongest in low recombination regions, including inversions.
 The balance between alleles and allelic combinations providing favourable phenotypic characters and the strength of selection against incompatibilities determine what introgression tracts will be inherited from which parent species upon hybridization.
 An insecticide resistance region was retained following a hybridization event in Anopheles coluzzi, suggesting a role for selection in maintaining favourable introgressed regions.
 The local recombination rate is important for the likelihood of introgression because in the case of widespread incompatibilities, introgressed alleles are more likely to recombine away from incompatibilities in high recombination regions.
 This pattern has been detected in monkeyflowers Mimulus, in Mus domesticus house mice, in Heliconius butterflies and in Xiphophorus swordtail fish.

-Genome-wide incompatibilities have been identified in Xipophorous fish, chimeric genes and mutations of orthologous genes cause incompatibilities in early generation experimental Cyprinidae goldfish - carp hybrids and mito-nuclear incompatibilies are found to have a key role e.g. in Italian sparrows, fungus and cyto-nuclear incompatibilities in Mimulus plants.
+Genome-wide incompatibilities have been identified in Xipophorous fish, chimeric genes and mutations of orthologous genes cause incompatibilities in early generation experimental Cyprinidae goldfish - carp hybrids and mito-nuclear incompatibilities are found to have a key role e.g. in Italian sparrows, fungus and cyto-nuclear incompatibilities in Mimulus plants.
 Evidence from altered expression patterns in synthetic hybrids and missing gene combinations in a hybrid species also suggest that DNA-repair and genes involved in mutagenesis and cancer related pathways may cause incompatibilities in hybrids.
 Genome formation in hybrid species is shaped by selection against incompatible combinations.